 Update Software Regularly

-Another way to avoid spear-phishing attacks is to stay on top of any and all software updates.
+Another way to avoid spear-phishing is to stay on top of any and all software updates.
 Users are strongly encouraged to frequently perform software updates, specifically when notified of a new software update by their software provider.
-This is because many software updates also contain software security updates, which help to secure systems and provide safeguards against common attacks.
+This is because many software updates also contain software security updates, which help to secure systems and provide safeguards against common attacks and improve spam detection.
 To ensure that software is always as up to date as possible, users are advised to enable automatic software updates when given the option to do so.

 Refrain From Clicking Links in Emails

-Users are strongly urged to steer clear of clicking links included in email messages.
-To avoid potential spear-phishing attacks, users should launch their browser and visit the entity or organization’s site directly.
+Users are strongly urged to steer clear of clicking malicious links included in email messages.
+To avoid potential spear-phishing schemes , users should launch their browser and visit the entity or organization’s site directly.
 Another option for avoiding spear-phishing email attempts is to hover your mouse over a link.
 This will expose the link’s true destination, allowing the user to better determine if it is, in fact, malicious.
 URLs that do not properly match up with the link’s anchor text or email’s supposed destination are likely to be malicious.
-However, in an attempt to better fool the user, a lot of spear-phishing attackers will try to confuse and disguise link destinations, creating anchor text that appears to be a legitimate URL.
+However, in an attempt to better fool the user, a lot of spear-phishing attackers will try to confuse and disguise link destinations and the landing page, creating anchor text that appears to be a legitimate URL.

 Use Your Best Judgement When Opening Emails

 Users should always trust their instincts and logic when opening emails.
 An email that appears to be sent by a “friend” that requests a user’s personal information or credentials should be approached carefully.
 Users are advised to double-check that the email address the sender has used is one that their friend has used previously.
 Additionally, actual businesses would never send an email requesting an individual’s username and password.
 In either of these scenarios, the user should contact the friend or organization in question directly -- offline.
 Another option would be to visit the business’s official website to verify whether or not they were the entity that truly attempted to make contact.